 The Passive audience is inactively involved in hearing something rather than listening.
 Passive audiences merely observe the message; therefore, they are cognitive misers who are lazy to think.

 Examples of Active and Passive audiences

-For example, Ela and Bela are siblings who are watching the news on television.
+For example, Ela and Bela are siblings watching the news on television.
 The news reporter is providing tips on how to stay healthy.
-Ela tries to listen to the news reporter’s tips actively to follow them.
-Then, she asks her sister Bela to be confirmed that do these tips really work or not?
-In contrast, Bela accepts those tips easily.
+Ela actively listens to the news reporter’s tips to follow them.
+Then, she asks her sister Bela to be confirmed whether these tips work or not.
+In contrast, Bela accepts those tips readily.
 Here, Ela is an active audience who is a critical thinker.
 Therefore, she carefully focuses on the news presenter’s dress, speaking style, and messages’ meaning.

 On the other hand, Bela watches the news without focusing on the content of the message.
 Here, Bela is a passive audience who is a cognitive miser.
 Therefore, she does not focus on interpreting the message; she only focuses on the news reporter’s appearance.
-As a result, she believes the news reporter’s tips easily and becomes manipulated.
+As a result, she believes the news reporter’s tips quickly and becomes manipulated.

 Difference Between Active and Passive Audiences